satvikpendem/satvikpendem.com/blog/productivity/apps/index.md

 # Apps

 I frequently use multiple platforms, such as Windows, macOS, Linux, iOS, Android, and web, for various tasks that require each platform.
-Here are the best apps I use on each system that are relatively unknown:
+These are the best apps in terms of productivity, efficiency, and fun, for each system that are also relatively unknown:

 # Windows